This post may contain affiliate links. Please read our disclosure policy.

 - Add 1/2 a cup of enchilada sauce to the now empty cast iron skillet.
 (Just enough to have a thin coating on the bottom of the skillet).

 - Place a tortilla on the counter or flat surface and spread 2 tablespoons of enchilada sauce down the center of the tortilla.
 Top with 1/2 cup of chicken mixture and sprinkle with 1-2 tablespoons of cheese.
-Wrap tortillas tightly and place seem down in the cast iron skillet.
+Wrap the tortillas tightly and place seam down in the cast iron skillet.
 Repeat with the remaining 4 enchiladas.

 - Top all enchiladas with the remaining enchilada sauce and sprinkle with a cup of cheese.